geops/react-spatial/src/components/StopsFinder/README.md

 #

-This demonstrates the use of the StopFinder component.
+This demonstrates the use of the StopsFinder component.

 ```jsx
 import React from 'react';